yoonus-k/cpcs_241_db/README.md

 ## Usage

-###<h4>For Sellers:</h4>
+### For Sellers:

-1- Create a Seller Account: Sign up on our platform as a seller.
+1. Create a Seller Account: Sign up on our platform as a seller.
 Provide the required information and set up your profile.

-2- List Your Property: Create a listing for your property by providing accurate and detailed information.
+2. List Your Property: Create a listing for your property by providing accurate and detailed information.
 Include attractive images, a compelling description, and essential details such as price, location, size, and amenities.

-3- Set a Competitive Price.
+3. Set a Competitive Price.

-4- Start new auctions on your property.
+4. Start new auctions on your property.

-###<h4>For Buyers:</h4>
+### For Buyers:
-1- Create a Buyer Account: Sign up on our platform as a buyer.
+1. Create a Buyer Account: Sign up on our platform as a buyer.
 Provide the required details and set up your profile.

-2- Search for Properties: Use search and filtering options to find properties that meet your requirements.
+2. Search for Properties: Use search and filtering options to find properties that meet your requirements.
 Narrow down the listings based on location, price range, property type, and desired amenities.

-3- View the hottest auction in the market and make new biddings.
+3. View the hottest auction in the market and make new biddings.

-3- Review Property Details: Click on a property listing to access detailed information, including images, descriptions, floor plans, and any additional documentation.
+4. Review Property Details: Click on a property listing to access detailed information, including images, descriptions, floor plans, and any additional documentation.
 Evaluate the property's suitability, consider its features, and review the seller's terms and conditions.

-5- Negotiate and Finalize the Deal: Buy the property and make payment.
+5. Negotiate and Finalize the Deal: Buy the property and make payment.

 By following these usage guidelines, sellers can effectively list and sell their properties.